Licensure and Master's Program (LAMP)

 The first step is to download the LAMP Application for Review of Coursework, which is found on each program page.

-Additional measures may be used to determine admission to LAMP.
-These measures may include (but are not limited to) application, GRE, writing samples, interviews, and recommendation letters.
-In addition, students must be fully admitted to Graduate School.
+Students must be fully admitted to Graduate School.
 Students must consult with the appropriate advisor prior to applying.